sreedeepta/sreedeepta/README.md

 - 🌱 I’m currently learning Web Development basically the language javascript.
 - 💞️ I’m learning it with my dad
 - 📫 You can reach me by mentioning me in github at @Sreedeepta
 - 🤠 I don't make much in GITHUB of python as you see!
-Pls Follow me !
+Pls Follow me ! both in GITHUB and CODEPEN
+- 👩💻 I rarely code in GITHUB, I mostly code in CODEPEN.To follow me in codepen click my name where my name is blue!,I always code in replit here is the link to my replit               profile         https://replit.com/@Sreedeepta
+- I am A Mahabharath Lover
+- I am a MATHEMATICS LOVER
+- I WANT TO BE A BACKEND CODER
+- ![Uploading woman-biking_1f6b4-200d-2640-fe0f.png…] I love cycling
+- ![Uploading woman-swimming_1f3ca-200d-2640-fe0f.png…]I love swimming
+- ⚽I play football
+- 🏏I play Cricket
--
+- 🏸I play Badminton
+- 🥋I love doing Karate!
+I AM A KYOKUSHIN KARATEKA!!!
+A STATE-LEVEL KARATEKA!

 # ABOUT ME
 *Name:* Sreedeepta Mitra<br/>